Tour Our Facility

 Wastewater Laboratory and Analysis

 The Sioux Falls Water Reclamation Facility has an onsite laboratory that performs many analyses on samples collected throughout the treatment process.
 These analyses are used to determine the organic loading on the plant and can be used to diagnose and trend any adverse treatment anomalies as they occur.
-The laboratory data is formally submitted to the South Dakota Department of Natural Resources on a monthly basis to verify that the plant is performing in compliance with the Surface Water Discharge Permit.
+The laboratory data is formally submitted to the South Dakota Department of Environment and Natural Resources on a monthly basis to verify that the plant is performing in compliance with the Surface Water Discharge Permit.

 Some of the typical laboratory analysis the lab team perform are: